Dosing and

 Please see Full Prescribing Information at ENTYVIO.com/PI.

-ENTYVIO Pen for subcutaneous administration
+ENTYVIO Pen for subcutaneous administration is approved

-ENTYVIO has 2 options
+ENTYVIO has 2 options for Crohn's

-for UC maintenance therapy
+and UC maintenance therapy—

-For your UC patients who want a choice
+For your patients who want a choice

 IV